uschpc/webportal-netlify-gatsby/src/user-guides/software/matlab.md

 sbatch matlab.slurm
 ```

-### Parallel Computing Toolbox
+### Parallel computing toolbox

 To run a parallel MATLAB script, you will first need to create a **cluster profile** to start a pool of workers.
-There are two types of clusters, *local* and *remote*.
+There are two types of clusters: *local* and *remote*.
 A local cluster will run on a single compute node.
 A remote cluster is necessary when you want to run MATLAB across multiple compute nodes.

 #### Local cluster